Khantanjil/CsgoConfig/README.md

 # The config for the microwaves computers (LINUX).
 The counter strike global offensive for the guys who have a pc like an microwave like me.
+The following guide increased for me the fps, before i played with 30 fps and now im playing like 80 fps.

 ## The launch options
 You can set the launch options on the steam.